Multilevel Fast Multipole Algorithm for Electromagnetic Scattering by Large Metasurfaces using Static Mode Representation: Static Current Density Modes as Entire domain basis

-Guided by the fact that the particles constituting the building blocks of a metasurface, i.e., the meta-atoms, are typically smaller than the wavelength, we seek a set of entire-domain basis functions defined on the surface of an individual meta-atom that can efficiently describe the electric and magnetic surface current densities in this regime.
-Mathematically, we aim for basis functions that diagonalize some of the operators involved in the PMCHWT formulation in the static limit.
-This set of entire-domain basis functions, defined on the surface of an individual meta-atom and termed \textit{static surface current density modes}, has recently been introduced and proven effective in representing surface current density fields \cite{forestiere_electromagnetic_2019,forestiere_static_2023}.
+Guided by the fact that the particles constituting the metasurface, i.e., the meta-atoms, are typically smaller than the wavelength, we seek a set of entire-domain basis functions of an individual meta-atom that can efficiently describe the unknown { equivalent} electric and magnetic surface current densities in the small particle regime.
+Mathematically speaking, we aim for basis functions that diagonalize some of the operators involved in the PMCHWT formulation in the static limit.
+We also require that set be complete and thus capable of describing any square-integrable vector function defined on the surface of the object.

+A set of entire-domain basis functions, defined on the surface of an \textit{individual} meta-atom and termed \textit{static surface current density modes}, has recently been introduced and proven effective in representing surface current density fields \cite{forestiere_electromagnetic_2019,forestiere_static_2023}.
 These modes consist of two distinct subsets: \textit{longitudinal} modes, characterized by a zero surface curl, and \textit{transverse} modes, with zero surface divergence.
 These subsets are constructed by introducing two separate auxiliary eigenvalue problems.
-These two eigenvalue problems are associated with two operators, $\mathcal{T}_0^\perp$ and $\mathcal{T}_0^\parallel$, which are obtained from the static-limit of the first and second operators in Eq. \eqref{eq:EFIE_def}, respectively.
+These two eigenvalue problems are associated with two operators, $\mathcal{T}_0^\perp$ and $\mathcal{T}_0^\parallel$, which are obtained from the static-limit of the first and second operators in the expression of $\mathcal{T}$ \eqref{eq:EFIE_def}, respectively.

 Let $\Omega$ be one of the meta-atom $\{\Omega_\partp\}_{\partp = 1}^\Npart$ in the array, whose boundary $\partial \Omega$ is ``sufficiently regular" \cite{monk_finite_2003}; $\vers{n}$ is the normal to $\partial \Omega$ pointing outward.
 The longitudinal static surface current modes are nontrivial solutions of the eigenvalue problem: